 Based on its investment policy, the Fund may invest in loans to companies that (mainly) operate within the same sector or region, or in the same market.
-In the case of concentrated investment portfolios, events within the sectors, regions or markets in which they invest have a more pronounced effect on the Fund assets than in less concentrated investment portfolios.
+If this is the case, the investment portfolio of the sub-fund is overexposed to a single e.g. issuer, sector, geographic region, etcetera that could potentially result in adverse effects to financial results.
 Concentration risks can be limited by applying relative or absolute country or sector concentration limits.